zhaowenquan131/PdfViewer4DotNet/README.md

-# An easy to use pdf viewer libriray for .net applications.
+# An easy to use pdf viewer libriray for WPF applications.